 Providing solutions for animal health

 The products our members research and develop prevent and treat disease.
 Without them, it would be simply impossible to raise healthy livestock or look after our companion animals.
 But this is only part of our story.

-Animal medicines are the pharmaceuticals, vaccines, and feed additives used to keep animals healthy.
+Traditionally, animal medicines are the pharmaceuticals, vaccines, and feed additives used to keep animals healthy.
 Different types of animal medicines include anaesthetics, antacids, anti-infectives (antibiotics, antimicrobials), biologicals (vaccines, immunisations), anti-inflammatories, parasiticides and muscle relaxants.

 Fortunately, many of our member companies have a global presence, working with national and global and health authorities to monitor trends and prepare their response, enhancing their readiness.
 AnimalhealthEurope works closely with the European Commission and other stakeholders to help prioritise research to accelerate development of the tools and treatments needed now and in the future.